Strategies For Trading Bitcoin In Volatile Markets

 Using stop losses

-Stop losses provide traders with a useful tool to help limit losses.
+Stop loss orders provide traders with a useful tool to help limit losses.
 A stop loss order can be used to close your position (in either direction) at a pre-determined price level set by you when you place an order.
 You can add a stop loss order to existing positions too, for added peace of mind.

 Why are stop losses important?
 Using stop losses regularly means that you won’t need to constant monitor your positions if you are away from your trading desk or laptop.
 With the high level of bitcoin volatility, stop losses also mean that you can cap losses at a level you’re comfortable with.